oldarmyc/anchor/README.md

 docker ps
 ```

 You should see four containers running named anchor_app, anchor_celery, mongo, and rabbitmq:3.
-If all four are running then you can browse to `http://localhost:5000` to view the running application, and use it like the public version.
+If all four are running then you can browse to `http://localhost:5000` to view the running application.

 If you want to view the container logs in-line just omit the -d flag and it will run in the current terminal window.
 To stop it in this mode just use CTRL-C. If running in detached mode you can use the command `docker logs CONTAINER_ID` to view the specific container log files.